juangamella/gnies/README.md

 ## Running the algorithm

-GnIES can be run through the function `gnies.fit`.
+GnIES can be run through the function `gnies.fit`:

 ```python
 def fit(